Yashaswini0110/PDD/README.md

 ## Architecture Overview

 The backend is a FastAPI application deployed on Google Cloud Run.
-It leverages Google Cloud Document AI for parsing PDF documents, Vertex AI Gemini for generating clause summaries and powering the Q&A feature, and a custom Severity Engine with rule-based logic.
-Temporarily stores documents in Google Cloud Storage.
+It uses PyPDF2 for parsing PDF documents, Google Gemini API (via REST) for generating simple explanations, and a custom Severity Engine with rule-based logic.
+Documents are temporarily stored in local file system (storage/uploads/).
 The frontend is a single-page application built with HTML, CSS, and JavaScript, providing an intuitive user interface for document uploads and result visualization.

 ### System Architecture